Skxxtz/Conway-s_Game_of_Life/README.md

 # Conway's Game of Life
+Python Project 06/2022

 Conways game of life is a zero-player game invented by the mathematician John Horton Conway.

 Rules: